O Canada: Performances

 "O Canada" is routinely played before sporting events involving Canadian teams.
 Singers at such public events often mix the English and French lyrics to represent Canada's linguistic duality.
-Other linguistic variations have also been performed: During the opening ceremonies of the 1988 Winter Olympics in Calgary, "O Canada" was sung in the southern Tutchone language by Yukon native Daniel Tlen.
+Other linguistic variations have also been performed: During the opening ceremonies of the 1988 Winter Olympics in Calgary, "O Canada" was sung in the Southern Tutchone language by Yukon native Daniel Tlen.
 At a National Hockey League (NHL) game in Calgary, in February 2007, Cree singer Akina Shirt became the first person to perform "O Canada" in the Cree language at such an event.

 Major League Baseball, Major League Soccer, the National Basketball Association, and the NHL all require venues to perform both the Canadian and American national anthems at games that involve teams from both countries (including all-star games), with the away team's anthem being performed first, followed by the host country.
 The NHL's Buffalo Sabres play both anthems before every home game, regardless of the opponent, in recognition of the team's significant Canadian fanbase.
-Major League Baseball teams have played the song at games involving the Toronto Blue Jays and the former Montreal Expos, and National Basketball Association teams do so for games involving the Toronto Raptors, and previously, the Vancouver Grizzlies.
-Major League Soccer has the anthem performed at matches involving Toronto FC, CF Montréal, and Vancouver Whitecaps FC.
-In addition, in recognition of their Canadian fanbase, the Buffalo Bills of the National Football League plays "O Canada" before "The Star-Spangled Banner" at their home games, despite there being no Canadian-based NFL team.
+Baseball teams play "O Canada" at games involving the Toronto Blue Jays and their High-A Minor League Baseball affiliate, the Vancouver Canadians, National Basketball Association teams do so for games involving the Toronto Raptors, and Major League Soccer teams do so for matches involving Toronto FC, CF Montréal, and Vancouver Whitecaps FC.
+In recognition of their Canadian fanbases and Buffalo's proximity to Canada, the Buffalo Bills of the National Football League and the Buffalo Bisons, the MiLB Triple-A affiliate of the Toronto Blue Jays, play "O Canada" before "The Star-Spangled Banner" at their home games.
 "O Canada" has also been performed during NHL Global Series games involving Canadian teams as well as NBA Global Games involving the Raptors and MLB World Tour games involving the Blue Jays.